MrSunshyne/sandeep.ramgolam.com-nuxt3/content/blog/frontend-coders-meetup-feb-2024.md

 date: 2024-03-05T20:37:23.000Z
 ---

 After 2 months of break, and an amazing last meetup on the beach, the first frontend.mu meetup of 2024 finally happened.
-We had to postpone it because of the cyclone last week, which means the Feb meetup actually happened in March.
+We had to postpone it because of the cyclone last week, which means the February meetup actually happened in March.

 ![feb-2024-thumbnail](/content/images/2024/03/feb-2024.jpg)

 ## Planning

-Due to the postponing, there were a lot of communications to be done behind the scenes to inform everyone and make sure nobody leaves home unnecessarily.
+Due to the postponing, there was a lot of communication to be done behind the scenes to inform everyone and make sure nobody leaves home unnecessarily.
 Kushul used our handy custom messaging script to ping everyone and checked for confirmation.
+A big thanks to Nadia & Saamiyah who got us in contact with Didier at SDWorx to make this meetup possible.

 ## Arriving at SD Worx

 ![Screenshot from 2024-03-06 00-35-25.png](/content/images/2024/03/Screenshot%20from%202024-03-06%2000-35-25.png)

 I left home slightly later than I would have preferred, but managed to reach around 9.45am.
-When writing in the logbook at the entrance, I saw there were already a lot of people who joined, which was super encouraging!
-I joined everyone and started unpacking my laptop and keyboards.
-Yes Keyboards !
+When writing in the logbook at the entrance, I saw there were already a lot of people arrived, which was super encouraging!
+I greeted everyone and started unpacking my laptop and keyboards.
+Yes, Keyboards !

 ## The Keyboard Corner